shauryak890/mental-health-chatbot/README.md

 - **Mental health resources** - Curated resources page with helpful links and information
 - **Modern, responsive UI** - Clean design that works on desktop and mobile devices
 - **Accessibility features** - Skip links, keyboard navigation, and screen reader support
+- **Natural, human-like responses** - Integration with ShuttleAI for more conversational and less robotic responses

 ## Project Structure